Mick Taylor: 1973–1975: It's Only Rock 'n Roll

-Not long after those recording sessions, Taylor went on a six-week expedition to Brazil, to travel down the Amazon River in a boat and explore Latin music.
-Just before the release of the album in October 1974, Taylor told Nick Kent from the NME about the new LP and that he had co-written "Till the Next Goodbye" and "Time Waits for No One" with Jagger.
-Kent told Taylor he had seen the finished artwork for the sleeve, which revealed the absence of any songwriting credits for Taylor.
+Not long after those recording sessions, Taylor went on a six-week expedition to Brazil, travelling down the Amazon River in a boat and exploring Latin music.
+Just before the release of the album in October 1974, Taylor told music journalist Nick Kent from the NME about the new LP and that he had co-written "Till the Next Goodbye" and "Time Waits for No One" with Jagger.
+Kent told Taylor he had seen the finished artwork for the sleeve, which revealed the absence of any songwriting credits for Taylor, who "went silent for a second before muttering a curt 'We'll see about that!' almost under his breath.
+Actually, he sounded more resigned that anything else".
+Kent claimed that Taylor's wife had encouraged him to leave the band, and dismissively stated that Taylor "felt he should get songwriting credits because Keith hadn't turned up to a few sessions and he'd done a few riffs with Jagger," while Richards claimed that Taylor "never really wrote things, in spite of what he said", and that he could have resolved his creative frustrations and engaged in solo projects while still remaining a part of the band.

-Taylor appears in the promotional video for "Ain't Too Proud to Beg".